Tyler-Lopez/RunWithMe/README.md

 * Gender-Specific Public
   * The run is broadcast publicly to your gender.
 * Public
-  * The run is broadcast publicly to all genders.
+  * The run is broadcast publicly to all.

 ### Safety Features: Publicly Broadcasting a Run on RunWithMe